Richfield, Utah: Religion

 As in most settled areas of rural Utah, The Church of Jesus Christ of Latter-day Saints (LDS Church) plays a prominent role.
 The Mormons were highly industrious settlers.
 From 1847, when they founded Salt Lake City, until 1877, they founded 360 towns.
 Following direction from Brigham Young, Latter-day Saints founded the town and outlying hamlets about 150 years ago.
 Members of the LDS Church are predominant among the residents.

-Even in this heart of Mormon country, non-Mormons and non-participating Mormons, the latter euphemistically called "less-actives," fill a percentage of elected offices.
-Due largely to combined influences of conservative rural culture and the Latter-day Saints, the voters of the city and the surrounding county are predominately Republican.
+Even with a dense population of Latter-day Saints, non-Mormons and non-participating members, the latter euphemistically called "less-actives," fill a percentage of elected offices.
+Due largely to combined influences of conservative rural culture and Latter-day Saints members, the voters of the city and the surrounding county are predominately Republican.

 The Richfield area has 20 major denominational churches including The Church of Jesus Christ of Latter-day Saints, St. Elizabeth Catholic Church, First Baptist Church, Sister of Holy Cross, Jehovah's Witnesses, Good Shepherd Lutheran Church, Assembly of God, and others.

-Geography and climate
+Geography

 According to the United States Census Bureau, the city has a total area of 5.3 sqmi, all land.
 Richfield is located 5280 ft above sea level.

 Richfield is served by major transportation access – situated along Interstate 70 and within 30 minutes of Interstate 15.
 Richfield is located 159 mi from Salt Lake City and 164 mi from St. George.